 The SAVAHCS’s Research Service attracts highly qualified scientists to the Tucson area.
 The research program supports 70 principal investigators involved in over 186 research projects in such areas as diabetes, colon cancer, valley fever, geriatric rehabilitation, treatment of bone cancer, the biochemistry of depression, treatment for heart failure and pulmonary diseases such as asthma and emphysema.

 The SAVAHCS has increased access for veterans by activating Community Based Outpatient Clinics (CBOCs) in Sierra Vista and Yuma, Casa Grande, Safford, Green Valley, Northwest Tucson and Southeast Tucson.

 The SAVAHCS has sharing agreements with Ft.
 Huachuca and Davis-Monthan Air Force Base to provide healthcare services for active duty service members.
-SAVAHCS is also a TRICARE and CHAMPVA provider for retirees and eligible family members.
+SAVAHCS offers dual eligible Veterans the opportunity to use either their TRICARE or VA entitlements for care.
 Additional sharing agreements exist with the Indian Health Service, University Medical Center, and Tucson Medical Center.
 The SouthWestern Blind Rehabilitation Center (SWBRC), which is located at SAVAHCS, has a unique sharing agreement with the State of Arizona for the provision of outpatient blind rehabilitation training for state beneficiaries.

 SAVAHCS was also designated as a Polytrauma II Center in January of 2006 serving veterans from OEF/OIF.